openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-The x-position of the ofRectangle.
+The x position of the ofRectangle.

 _description: _